BrianDeGuzmanPhilips/Cambridge-Experience-Lab/README.md

 Then run `node pagesocket.js` to start the socket server.

+## Starting up the hardware on the 6th Floor

+Once the software is running on terminal, it's time to start the Media Wall itself.
+Here's how: [Media Wall Basic Start-up instructions](CX%20Media%20Wall%20Basic%20Instr_02-2021.pdf).

+This will guide you on how to start the different monitors and PCs connected to the Media Wall on the 6th floor.

 ## Navigation

 There are 7 pages in this app you can navigate to.
 Each one corresponding to a monitor in the experience lab.